Who Are The Governors?

 I am passionate about music education and the strong ethos of music at Holly Park is what first made me want to work here.
 It is a pleasure to work at a school where music is highly valued and actively prioritised.

 As a Governor, I hope to represent the views of the teaching staff in an honest and productive way.
-I am the governor for Spiritual and Cultural Development.
+I am the chair of the Teaching and Learning committee.
 My term of office as a Governor at the school ends in 2022.